prakharmrsl/easypcceo.github.io/pages/game-hosts/game-hosts.md

 Host Havoc has a 99.9% uptime guarantee, and in my experience, it's been 100%.
 The only time my server went down was game related, not Host Havoc related (which I found out after their support team helped me.)

 I've not had any issues with them (so far), and I highly recommend them to anyone looking for a gaming server.
-Whether you want to play Rust, ARK, Minecraft, or any of the other 25 games they offer, you can't go wrong here.
+Whether you want to play Rust, ARK, Minecraft, or any of the other 25 games they offer (including [Terraria](/game-hosts/terraria/)), you can't go wrong here.

 Click the red button below to check them out, or the blue button to read our [Host Havoc review](/game-hosts/host-havoc/).